 ⚠️ Note:

-One bad delivery can be a coincidence.
-Three bad deliveries in a row is a pattern.
+One bad delivery might be an accident.
+Three bad deliveries in a row signals a systemic problem.
 Document everything.

-Without proof you can't take action.
-So record every deviation:
+Without solid documentation, you can't take meaningful action.
+Record every single deviation:

 - Date and time of delivery